gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/animation.md

     Link
 </iframe>

-Yeeaahh... so, that’s a bit fast.
-The _game_ renders at 60fps, but we don’t want our animations to render that fast, too.
-We just don’t have the number of frames.
-To alleviate this problem, and without having to draw the extra frames, we have to build in a way to run sub-systems of the main game loop at their own framerate.
-While the game runs at 60fps, we may want Link to animate at, say, 15fps, while the loop continues at 60.
-There are a number of different ways to do this, but are mostly variations on a theme.
+Okay, so that looks pretty fast and initially I thought it was _too_ fast, however upon closer inspection of Zelda:ALTTP, it turns out that Link does animate that quickly (he’s just not always walking or that small...).
+But this is still a good time to deal with a common issue: the _game_ renders at 60fps, but we don’t always want our animations to render that fast, too.
+To alleviate this we have to build in a way to run sub-systems of the main game loop at their own framerate.
+While the game runs at 60fps, we may want an enemy to animate at, say, 15fps, while the loop continues at 60.
+There are a number of different ways to do this, but they’re mostly variations on a theme.

 It’s commonly called ‘Frame Rate Independence’.
 I don’t think there’s an acronym.
 For once.
-And it’s one of the most important parts in our game as there are a great many game objects which will animate slower than the main loop.
+It’s one of the most important parts in our game as there are a great many game objects which will animate slower than the main loop.

 The maths and code behind it is fairly simple.
-Our main loop is running at 60fps.
-60 frames in one second.
-That’s 1000 / 60 = 16.6 recurring milliseconds per frame.
-Now, we give Link two more properties:
+Our main loop is running at 60fps: 60 frames in one second.
+That’s 1000 / 60, so 16.6 recurring milliseconds per frame.
+To demonstrate, we’ll get Link running at 16fps.
+To do that, give Link two more properties:

 {% highlight js %}